 There is no higher priority to the Cosumnes CSD than the health and safety of our community and employees.
 The Cosumnes CSD has been following guidance from the Centers for Disease Control (CDC), the California Department of Public Health, and the Sacramento County Public Health Department, to protect public health and fight the spread of COVID-19 in our community.

 Participants in any programs that are canceled or postponed will receive a credit on their account during this time period.
 Rental fees for cancelled events will also be refunded, even if they are within the no-cancellation period.
-Please give us a call at (916) 405-5600 for any questions.

 Always keep a safe physical distance and follow CDC’s recommendations, including: